-The OUP shall be consulted on the selection of all exterior materials, including synthetic wood paneling.
+OUP shall be consulted on the selection of all exterior materials, including synthetic wood paneling.
 This also includes structures not attached to buildings (e.g., handrails).

-The OUP shall be consulted on the selection of all exterior materials.
 When metals are used, zinc is the preferred material.
 The use of metal panel in mechanical screening shall include articulation and refinement to break down scale.